 Employers Must Pay A Minimum Wage to Employees

 This law prevents employers from winning contracts because they are underpaying their workers.
 Everyone who bids for the job must at least pay employees the same minimum hourly rate.
 There is a specific payment amount that is legally required based on the type of work being performed.
+More information on the history of minimum wage here.

 Unfortunately, not everyone follows the law, and when an employer fails to play by the guidelines, it is your paycheck that suffers.
 Working in construction can be physically draining.
 You should be paid for how hard you work.
 The law agrees, and so do we.